Start a Building Metal Products Trading Business in Dubai

 Licensing and Compliance Requirements

-Once your licence is issued, ongoing compliance is straightforward but important.
+Once your license is issued, ongoing compliance is straightforward but important.
 Key requirements include:

 VAT registration if annual taxable turnover exceeds AED 375,000